lalitshankarch/VulkanPlayground/README.md

 ### Windows

-Install Visual Studio 2019 / 2022 with the `Game development with C++` workload selected.
+Install Visual Studio 2022 with the `Game development with C++` workload selected.

 ### Linux

-Ensure that GCC / Clang C++ toolchain is installled.
+Ensure that Clang 18 C++ toolchain is installled.

 ## Running